Ming010915/financial_app/README.md

    new_centroid = (old_centroid · n + embedding) / (n + 1)
    ```
    The result is L2-normalised and `n` is incremented.
-3. If the user **corrected** the predicted category, the lowercased merchant name is added to `overrides` — future classifications of that exact name return the corrected category with confidence 1.0.
+3. If the user **corrected** the predicted category, the lowercased merchant name is added to `overrides`; future classifications of that exact name return the corrected category with confidence 1.0.
 (Centroid updates are skipped when an override already covers the merchant.)
 4. The updated `{categories, overrides}` payload is returned and written back under the `flo_centroids` key.

 ### 6. Custom Budgets

 Custom budgets are defined in the **Budgets** settings view and stored under the `flo_custom_budgets` key.

-- **Event budgets** — a name, a spend limit, an optional date range (start / end), and a color.
+- **Event budgets**: a name, a spend limit, an optional date range (start / end), and a color.
 Spending is summed from all expense transactions tagged with the budget's ID in the chosen date window.
-- **Category budgets** — a name, a spend limit, a target category, and a color.
+- **Category budgets**: a name, a spend limit, a target category, and a color.
 Spending is summed from all expense transactions in that category for the current month.
-- Transactions can be tagged to a budget at the time of entry via the optional **budget tag** drop-down in the Add / Edit form (stored as `budgetId` on the transaction).
+- Transactions can be tagged to a budget at the time of entry via the optional **budget tag** drop-down in the Add / Edit form (stored as `budgetId` on the transaction), or automatically from a voice entry that names a matching event (see [Voice Input](#4-voice-input)).
 - The Home screen shows a **Custom Budgets widget** with a progress bar per budget; the History filter sheet lets the user filter by budget.

 ### 7. Location Autocomplete

-When `GOOGLE_PLACES_API_KEY` is set, the server proxies all Google Places calls — the API key never reaches the browser.
+When `GOOGLE_PLACES_API_KEY` is set, the server proxies all Google Places calls; the API key never reaches the browser.
 The Add / Edit forms offer:

-- **Near me** — uses `navigator.geolocation`, posts to `/api/places/nearby`, and lists nearby establishments.
+- **Near me**: uses `navigator.geolocation`, posts to `/api/places/nearby`, and lists nearby establishments.
-- **Type-ahead** — debounced text search posted to `/api/places/text_search`, biased to the cached position.
+- **Type-ahead**: debounced text search posted to `/api/places/text_search`, biased to the cached position.

 ### 8. Currency Conversion